gt-ospo/oss-software-preservation/software-sustainability-best-practices.md

 - EaaSI - server hosted
 - VMNetX

 1) You can technically build a container with an executable (copying over the files from an existing OS).
 Should this box be different?

+source code - how to distribute?

+organize into three vertices:
+- can access source code
+- build artifact/executable done

+container vs VM?
+- Apptainer on mac: you have to do VM then run the container
+- Saad running caviar

 ## General Guidance